ritto1526/Embedded-System/Day-04/README.md

- ## C program to enter temperature in celcious and convert it to fahrenheit
+ ## C program to enter temperature in C and convert it to F

     #include<stdio.h>
     void main()